IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

  	![alt text](images/curlResponse.png "API Response")

 8.	**CONGRATULATIONS**.
-You just succeeded to test APIs !
-Ready to **use** APIs ?
+Now, replay this scenario in order to test all APIs in this banking product.
+All input parameters of the other APIs are found from the output of the **GET /customers/{customerID}**.

 # Part Two : Make you own banking application

 A quick banking application has been developed in order to help you to start coding.
 This web application (HTML/CSS/javascript) uses banking APIs introduced before.

-1. Import the project *bankingApplication* located in this Github repository into you preferred IDE.
+1. Import the project *bankingApplication* located in this Github repository into you preferred IDE like Eclipse.
 2. Read the HTML and Javascript code in order to understand how the program works.
 3. In *bankingAPI.js*, please replace *IBM_CLIENT_ID* & *IBM_CLIENT_SECRET* variables by **the generated API client ID & Secret from the [IBM Developer Portal]**.
 4. Open the *index.html* in your favorite web browser.